tapmodo/node-ldif/README.md

 So I wrote one, with [peg.js](http://pegjs.org).
 It aims to be RFC-compliant.
 Now I'll never have to use that cursed perl script again!

-## Theory

-RFC2849 defines a somewhat complex format that can specify *either* a series of LDAP records, or a series of changes to LDAP records.
-There are other nuances that make it difficult to parse using a lot of hand-written conditionals, such as values that can span multiple lines, options on attribute values that may be present, or be repeating, and so on.

-A simple hand-made parser could be written for the most common and simple use-cases, but this library aims to parse (and write) the entire range of LDIF possible.

 ### Design Goals

   * 100% RFC-compliance; should comprehend any valid LDIF file